ah-naf/SimpleOJ/README.md

 - **Complexity Analysis**: I aim to incorporate time and memory complexity analysis for running code.
 Resources and learning are underway for this implementation.

-Sure, I can update the "Local Setup" section of your README.md to include instructions for installing client and server dependencies using npm, and setting up the necessary environment variables for the backend.
-Here's the revised section:

----

 ## Local Setup

 To get SimpleOJ up and running on your local machine, follow these instructions: